Gold Belt Tour Scenic and Historic Byway

 The Gold Belt Tour Scenic and Historic Byway is a National Scenic Byway, a Back Country Byway, and a Colorado Scenic and Historic Byway located in Fremont and Teller counties, Colorado, USA.
 The byway is named for the Gold Belt mining region.
 The Cripple Creek Historic District is a National Historic Landmark.
 The byway forms a three-legged loop with the Phantom Canyon Road (narrow gravel), the Shelf Road (narrow unimproved), and the High Park Road (paved).

 Route

 The Gold Belt Byway contains many roads.
 Most of them are dirt roads that are narrow and run through canyons and other geological features.

 Phantom Canyon Road

 Phantom Canyon Road is a scenic road that connects Cañon City and Victor.
-The road goes through Phantom Canyon.
-The road has two tunnels and three elevated bridges.
-It has many camp locations.
+The road goes through Phantom Canyon where it has two tunnels, three elevated bridges and many camp locations.
 It was originally the route of a railroad that connected Florence and Cripple Creek.
 The route contains many narrow roads and high wooden bridges.
 The road is unpaved.

 Shelf Road

-Shelf Road is a portion of the byway going through Fourmile Canyon.
-It was originally used as a stagecoach road.
+Shelf Road is a portion of the byway going through Fourmile Canyon and was originally used as a stagecoach road.
 The cliffs of the canyon near Shelf Road offer some of the best sport climbing in Colorado.